saifulkhan/storytelling-vis/README.md

 ## Code Structure

-The project is structured following React and Next.js guidelines and practices:
+The project is structured following React and Next.js guidelines and practices.

 ```
 .